JDM95aus/Project_OpenSourceTerracore_P.O.S.T.-Scarcity-Money-Greed/README.md

 ![TerraCore System](Images/0_1.jpeg)

+licence update: we will not be accepting lowball offers, for a trillion dollar Industry opportunity such as this is we will not accept exclusive deals below the minimum threshold of return. at the companies attempting to lock us into a partnership agreement, WE ARE NOT DESPERATE, please do not underestimate this projects potential!

 Project Overview

 The Open Source Terracore is a complete, open-source hardware platform for decentralized food production.
 This countertop food synthesizer uses a patented-triggered mycelium growth process to produce edible food in minutes, not days.
 It is a foundational technology for food security, disaster response, and sustainable agriculture.